influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withPrivileged(privileged)
 ```

-Run container in privileged mode.
+"Run container in privileged mode.
 Processes in privileged containers are essentially equivalent to root on the host.
-Defaults to false.
+Defaults to false."

 ### fn spec.template.container.securityContext.withProcMount